Children’s Organ Transplant Association Facts

 - Every dollar raised in honor of COTA’s patients is used for transplant-related expenses.

-- COTA funds are available for a patient’s lifetime for almost any transplant-related expense.
+- COTA funds are available for a patient’s lifetime for eligible transplant-related expense.

 - In addition to children, COTA works with adults with single-gene disorders such as Polycystic Kidney Disease, Cystic Fibrosis, and Sickle Cell Disease.